tarantool/doc/doc/reference/configuration/cfg_logging.rst

     keywords, which tell syslogd where the message should go.
     The possible values are: auth, authpriv, cron, daemon, ftp, kern, lpr, mail, news, security, syslog, user, uucp, local0, local1, local2, local3, local4, local5, local6, local7.
-The default value is: user.
+The default value is: local7.

     The ``syslog:server`` setting is the locator for the syslog server.
     It can be a Unix socket path beginning with "unix:", or an ipv4 port number.